M-Kaif1/Islamic_Mental_Wellness_Chatbot/README.md

 3. Run the chatbot using the terminal or command prompt:
 4. Interact with the chatbot via the console:
 5. Share your feelings (e.g., “I feel stressed today”)
-6. Ask for Quran/Hadith quotes or motivational advice
+6. Ask for Quran quotes or motivational advice
 7. Take the mini spiritual reflection quiz by typing `quiz` or `reflection`
 8.Type `exit` to end the session and view the mood summary